 [I created this cozy Pumpkin and Sage Risotto for Earth Fare!]

-It took me way too long to try making risotto, because for some reason, I thought it would be really difficult.
+It took me way too long to try making risotto.
+For some reason, I thought it would be really difficult.

 Or I thought it was really easy to mess up.

 But this Pumpkin and Sage Risotto taught me a lesson.
 When you don’t try something because you’re afraid it will be too hard, or you’re afraid you’ll mess up, you might end up missing out on something really delicious.

 Just another addition of Life Lessons from the Kitchen.